 Exploration of American political history from the adoption of the Constitution to the Civil Rights movement.
 Particular attention paid to citizens and the role of the federal government, grass roots political movements, and political changes ushered in by America's modern wars.
-Offered as needed.
+Offered in alternate years.
+NU or EV only.